pedrobranco0410/Bebop-with-Reinforcement-Learning/README.md

 The topics for each parameters are specified in the links.

-## Authors
+## Authors and Advisor
-Pedro BRANCO - Engineering student at ENSTA Paris

-Gabriel SOBREIRA - Engineering student at ENSTA Paris
+Gabriel Pires Sobreira, Student at Ensta Paris, Institut Polytechnique de Paris

+Pedro Branco, Student at Ensta Paris, Institut Polytechnique de Paris

+**Adivisor**: Prof. Hossam Afifi (Telecom SudParis, Institut Polytechnique de Paris)